Titania (A Midsummer Night's Dream): Legacy

 Titania has appeared in many other paintings, poems, plays and other works.
 In perhaps the earliest citation, Johann Wolfgang von Goethe included the figures from Shakespeare's work in Faust I in the 1770s, where she and her husband are celebrating their golden wedding anniversary.

 Carl Maria von Weber then used the characters of Titania, Oberon and Puck in his opera with spoken dialogue composed in 1825–26, Oberon, but this time set during the reign of Charlemagne.

-Alfred Lord Tennyson's play The Foresters, which is a Robin Hood story, from 1892 includes a brief segment with Titania, Queen of the Fairies.
+Alfred, Lord Tennyson's 1892 play The Foresters, a Robin Hood story, includes a brief segment with Titania, Queen of the Fairies.

 Titania, one of Uranus's moons, was named after Shakespeare's character.
 All of its moons (including Oberon) are named for characters from the works of William Shakespeare or Alexander Pope.

 Titania also appears in the cartoon Gargoyles, produced by Walt Disney Television Animation, which originally aired from October 24, 1994, to February 15, 1997.
 Oberon and Titania have been divorced for 1,001 years, but remarry during the course of the series.
 She is also revealed to be the true identity of Anastasia Renard, mother of the recurring antagonist Fox.
 Titania/Anastasia is voiced by Kate Mulgrew.

 In the 1999 film adaptation of the play, Titania is played by Michelle Pfeiffer.

 In 2016 Titania was added to the free-to-play action role-playing third-person shooter online game Warframe as the namesake of one of the titular Warframes, featuring razor-butterflies and assorted fairy-themed abilities.

 In the manga and anime The Ancient Magus' Bride (魔法使いの嫁 Mahō Tsukai no Yome), which aired from October 2017 to March 2018, the Queen of the Fairies is named Titania.
 Her husband is also named Oberon.